SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Method

-\textbf{Multi-step Consistency Distillation}.
-There may be deviations between the knowledge built based on one-step CFG and the final prediction target of the Diffusion model (as shown in Fig \ref{fig:cfgmsc}), so we introduce Multi-Step Consistency loss to correct the deviation.
-Inspired by Progressive Distillation (PD)\cite{salimans2022progressive}, we study the diffusion process from timestep $t$ to $s$ by N steps in continuous time space, so that the output of the network at the current time $t$ can obtain the same noise of time $s$ in one step.
-Dividing the time $t$ to $s$ into $N$ segments, we get $\Delta = (t-s)/N$ as the time interval for each inference process.
-For $t^{\prime}$ in $\left[t, t-\Delta, t-2\Delta, ..., s+\Delta\right]$ and let $t^{\prime\prime}=t^{\prime}-\Delta$, The ideal noisy sample $\tilde{\boldsymbol{z}_{s}}$ at time $s$ can be obtained by iteratively inference the teacher network via classifier-free guidance:
+.
+In order to further improve the model to sample high-quality and consistent images in fewer steps, we use optimized step-distillation and add MSC loss on this basis to reduce the gap between the student and the teacher.
+As the SUN adapter has already accepted negative prompts as input, there is no need for pre-distillation to remove CFG as done in Guided-Distill \cite{meng2023distillation}.
+To maintain a stable teacher, we also choose not to progressively distill it multiple times like PD \cite{salimans2022progressive}.
+Given the noisy input $\boldsymbol{x}_{t}$ at time $t$ and the teacher's sampling process from time $t$ to $s$ by N steps in continuous time space, the objective for the student network is to obtain the same diffusion state $\tilde{\boldsymbol{x}_{s}}$ at time $s$ in one step.
+To perform the sampling process in the continuous time space, we divide the time $t$ to $s$ into $N$ segments, and get $\Delta = (t-s)/N$ as the time interval for each inference process.
+For $t^{\prime}$ in $\left[t, t-\Delta, t-2\Delta, ..., s+\Delta\right]$ and let $t^{\prime\prime}=t^{\prime}-\Delta$, the ideal noisy sample $\tilde{\boldsymbol{x}_{s}}$ at time $s$ can be obtained by iteratively inferencing the teacher network via classifier-free guidance: